TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/billing-and-subscription-management/_index.md

 To upgrade your subscription and be able to add more entities and enjoy full {{% tts %}} service, click the **Upgrade** button and follow instructions.

 Here you can also edit your support plan.
-Having a support lets you contact The Things industries support team via [email](mailto:support@thethingsindustries.com) or via the [Support portal](https://thethingsindustries.atlassian.net/servicedesk/customer/portal/1).
+Having a support lets you contact The Things Industries support team via [email](mailto:support@thethingsindustries.com) or via the [Support portal](https://thethingsindustries.atlassian.net/servicedesk/customer/portal/1).

 Scroll down to the bottom of the page to **Cancel subscription**.